 And then there are the dancing bears, which you can place in order to raise the morale.

 Beware the Nice Ones: In Stronghold Crusader, if you have your fear factor set to the happiest, your soldiers fight far more fiercely in your defense...

 Black Comedy / Gallows Humour: Plenty of it, especially in the briefings and cutscenes.
 It's rather appropriate and nicely fits the down-to-earth portrayal of life in the Middle Ages offered by the game.

-Bloodless Carnage: In Stronghold 2.
+Bloodless Carnage: In Stronghold 2 and onwards.
 Averted in the original and in Crusader, which featured bloody death animations for every sprite that were different depending how the unit died.